vacanza/holidays/README.rst

     True

     # Holiday objects can be added together and the resulting object will
-    # generate the holidays from both of the initial objects
+    # generate the holidays from all of the initial objects

     >>> north_america = holidays.CA() + holidays.US() + holidays.MX()
     >>> north_america.get('2014-07-01')